antwanvdm/readings/alpha/phalcon-and-drupal.md

 setup I used was divided in the following folder structure:

 * web (filled with Phalcon code)
-    * public (JS/CSS/Images & main index.php file)
+    * public (js/css/images folders & the main index.php file)
-    * app (models/views/controllers/config/libraries/classes)
+    * app (models/views/controllers/config/libraries/classes folders)
 * cms (Filled with the contents of your favorite Drupal distribution/installation)
 * .htaccess with following contents: